uniba-mi/rdftex/README.md

 RDFtex operates on `.rdf.tex` files that feature custom commands for importing and exporting contributions.
 To preprocess `.rdf.tex` of a LaTeX project files and produce a PDF based on the automatically generated `.tex` files, there are several options.

+## Installation

 The recommended and easier way to run RDFtex is to use Docker, which also ensures reproducibility.
 In this case, you only have to install:
 - Docker
 - Docker Compose

+The [docker-compose.yml](./docker-compose.yml) is currently configured to run RDFtex on the exemplary `.rdf.tex` files in the [tex](./tex/) folder.
+If you want to run RDFtex on another LaTeX project, edit the `volumes` option therein accordingly.
+Another option is to copy your project to the [tex](./tex/) folder instead.

 Running the software without Docker might cause problems depending on the host system.
 If you still want to execute the software without Docker you have to install:
 - Python 3.9
 - The Python dependencies listed in [requirements.txt](./src/requirements.txt)
 - [Latexmk](https://mg.readthedocs.io/latexmk.html)

-The [docker-compose.yml](./docker-compose.yml) is currently configured to run RDFtex on the exemplary `.rdf.tex` files in the [tex](./tex/) folder.
-If you want to run RDFtex on another LaTeX project, edit the `volumes` option therein accordingly.
-Another option is to copy your project to the [tex](./tex/) folder instead.

 ### Fully automatic build process (only on Linux hosts)